eclipse-sw360/sw360/README_DOCKER.md

     docker-compose --env-file <myenvfile> up
     ```

-    You can add **-d** parameter at end of line to sgtart in daemon mode and see the logs with the following command:
+    You can add **-d** parameter at end of line to start in daemon mode and see the logs with the following command:

     ```sh
     docker logs -f sw360